akhilpandey95/LMRSD/README.md

 - RQ-1: Understanding the joint distribution of idea review scores and paper review scores for a collection of language models.
 - RQ-2: Apart from the accuracy, observe the alignment and misalignment of each model to observe which agrees/disagrees the most with the human label.
 - RQ-3: Assessing reviews where humans/LLMs can gauge hit-paper 1%, 5%, and 10% outcomes.
-- Ablation-1: Observing the effect of stochasticity in generating the reviews for LLMs.
-- Ablation-2: Observing the effect of prompt instructions over idea/paper review scores.
-- Ablation-3: Capturing memorization/generalization to probe pretrained knowledge of dataset.

 ### Data
 <img src="./data/media/review_joint_distribution.png" width=500 height=400>